m0wmt/audio-guestbook/README.md

 - Save recorded messages as .wav files to micro SD card
 - Indicate how many messages have been recorded (to be defined)
 - Power recorder by USB phone charger or battery
-- Web page showing status (number of recordings, disk usage etc.) to support user; this would be on an ESP32 via Serial/UART
+- Web page showing status (number of recordings, disk usage etc.) to support user.
+This will utilize an ESP32 with a Wi-Fi access point, with messages sent via Serial/UART from the Teensy to the ESP32 for displaying.

 ## Parts List
 - Rotary telephone